-Even the most carefree parties demand guests and hosts alike to meet certain expectations.
-The host must have planned sufficiently, and then look after the assembled partygoers to varying degrees.
-Guests should fit their behavior to the occasion, with the Party Animal calming down at a reserved affair, the Show-Off yielding the spotlight, and the Shrinking Violet making an effort to blossom.
+Even the most carefree parties demand guests and hosts alike meet certain expectations.
+The host must plan and organize the party, and then attend to the assembled party-goers.
+Guests, too, need to rise to the occasion, with the Party Animal toning it down at a reserved affair, the Show-Off yielding the spotlight, and the Shrinking Violet making an effort to blossom.

 Six Ways to Be a Good Host

-No matter the kind of party you're throwing, there are some things a host should remember, even before the party starts.
+No matter the type of party you’re throwing, here are some things a host should consider, even before the party starts:

-4) Keep your guests feeling welcome.
-Make sure guests are warmly greeted, then made to feel welcome throughout the party.
+3) Be welcoming and attentive.
+Make sure guests are greeted warmly, then made to feel welcome throughout the party.
 Look after each guest as much as you can.
-If you notice that a guest has an empty glass or if there's one person standing alone, remedy the situation as quickly and cheerfully as possible.
+If you notice a guest with an empty glass or if there’s one person standing alone, take action and remedy the situation.

 6) Be appreciative.
 Thank people for coming as you bid them good-bye.
 And don’t forget to thank anyone who brought you a gift.

 Good guests really shine and are welcome additions to any gathering.
 Here’s how: